France in the early modern period: Demography

 The Black Death had killed an estimated one-third of the population of France from its appearance in 1348.
 The concurrent Hundred Years' War slowed recovery.
 It would be the early 16th century before the population recovered to mid-14th-century levels.

-With an estimated population of 11 million in 1400, 20 million in the 17th century, and 28 million in 1789, until 1795 France was the most populated country in Europe (even ahead of Tsardom of Russia and twice the size of Britain or the Dutch Republic) and the third most populous country in the world, behind only China and India.
+With an estimated population of 11 million in 1400, 20 million in the 17th century, and 28 million in 1789, until 1795 France was the most populated country in Europe (even twice the size of Britain or the Dutch Republic) and the third most populous country in the world, behind only China and India.

 These demographic changes also led to a massive increase in urban populations, although on the whole France remained a profoundly rural country.
 Paris was one of the most populated cities in Europe (estimated at 400,000 inhabitants in 1550; 650,000 at the end of the 18th century).
 Other major French cities include Lyon, Rouen, Bordeaux, Toulouse, and Marseille.

 These centuries saw several periods of epidemics and crop failures due to wars and climatic change.
 (Historians speak of the period 1550–1850 as the "Little Ice Age".)
 Between 1693 and 1694, France lost 6% of its population.
 In the extremely harsh winter of 1709, France lost 3.5% of its population.
 In the past 300 years, no period has been so proportionally deadly for the French, both World Wars included.